kailash-manasarovar/statement/docs/timeline/2026/april.md

 - X notifications about things happening at the baths stop.
 - I wonder if when the women find out exactly what the men have been doing all these years, the whole thing stops.
+- This will be an interesting unravel; as will how they move people to the front of the queue to ensure they see me, rather than anyone else (not the British women, I think that was God arranging it).
+- The woman who was set up for me to believe she was listening and reporting back was Portuguese - like Sandra - and did something weird with the donations which made me think she must have been a criminal.
+- Coincidence?
+I think not.

 ### Chucking my iPhone

 - I throw away my iPhone and a Samsung pad at the decheterrie in Lourdes.
+- The reason I do this is because it is obvious to me that I am being manipulated, hard, online to feel emotions that I do not like, and I believe it is coming from the phone rather than the laptop.
+- It's possible I was manipulated by the CIA to throw away the phone and the mini-pad too: more isolation means I'm easier to murder.
-- An agent, Mike, at the Holiday Inn in Bali in July will have a phone exactly like mine in his hand after one of our *games* and because I'd asked about his wife, Yvonne, online one evening.
-She had behaved strangely and disappeared the day before.
-She makes a reappearance and we have a chat, this is when he's sitting beside us with a phone just like mine in his hand (red Iphone 14, quite unique actually).
+- An agent, Mike, at the Holiday Inn in Bali in July toys with a phone exactly like this one after one of our *games* and because I'd asked about his wife, Yvonne, online one evening.
+- She had behaved strangely and disappeared a few days before and I hadn't seen them anywhere.
+- I comment online in the way I communicate to those hacking me: *oh what happened to Yvonne?*
+- The next day, she makes a reappearance and we have a chat, and this is when he's sitting beside us with a phone just like mine in his hand (red Iphone 14, quite unique actually), toying with it, taking the piss.
+- Do they do that *only* to targets they intend to murder, or steal eggs from, or some other dastardly act, or do they do it to all targets?
+- Yvonne seemed to think I wouldn't be around in the future... but I may have mistaken her sentiment.
-- I also make my X accounts, `@1FRGVN` and `@JackChardwood` inaccessible to me without jumping through some hoops.
+- At the same time, I also make my X accounts, `@1FRGVN` and `@JackChardwood` inaccessible to me without jumping through some hoops.
 - All my bad days cease.
 - Isn't that interesting.
-- I hope someone bothered to collect the phone.
-- I guess Mike was telling me they had which is good, but will they bother doing anything with it?
+- I'm sure they wanted me to delete the accounts rather than just stop using them, although they've managed to tailor the search function on them so it looks like I haven't posted things I know I did post!

 ### Drugging and poisoning

 - I'm drugged at least one time while I'm at Lourdes; I start feeling Mary very close to me, all around, and I'm having clear visions of a spectacular wedding dress.
-- I suspect hallucinogens applied in a crowd in the street or at the sanctuary.
+- Incidentally, this is the same time I remember [the Daniel incident](../2011-to-2020/2013.md#daniel) and I believe that was their main intention with it.
-- I'm poisoned at least one time, possibly when I meet the Australian-Italian gypsy woman at the laundry, who was a lovely lady by the way and we had a nice chat, but right after I felt like I'd been heavily sedated.
+- I think this was when I meet the Australian-Italian gypsy woman at the laundry, who was a lovely lady by the way and we had a nice chat, but right after I felt like I'd been heavily sedated.
-- I suspect more examples of this occurred over the last six months but I'm noticing them less and less.
+- She looks like a woman, *Anat*, an artist that friends me on Facebook shortly afterwards, and posts multiple mousse messages - including Snoopy roasting on a spit after [they roasted me in Dublin](#a-first-roasting).
-- However, [my thumbnail ridges (Beau's lines)](../2001-to-2010/2006.md#beaus-lines) seem to have been marking these events and there have been multiple occasions.
+- However, [my thumbnail ridges (Beau's lines)](../2001-to-2010/2006.md#beaus-lines) mark poisoning and maybe even drugging events too, and there have been multiple occasions.
-- It's what they do, right?

-### Loving voices
+### Mrs Wasserman is outside my door at the Mercure

 - One night, after yoga - it may be a Friday after Penny's class - as I'm putting away my yoga things, I hear two voices I know well outside my door chatting.
 - It's Mrs Wasserman, and another man I don't know the name of.